 "Ruthmere Champion" is a special recognition designation for people, businesses and granting organizations that are committed to seeing the Ruthmere Campus thrive now and forever.
 The threshold for being recognized as a Ruthmere Champion is a minimum qualifying gift commitment of $25,000 gifted over a 1-5 year period.

-Toward the goal of internal support, in August, 2019, the Ruthmere Board of Directors unanimously decided to sell the Ruthmere collection piece known as The Fallen Caryatid Carrying Her Stone by Auguste Rodin that was gifted to the museum in 1978 by Walter Beardsley.
+In August, 2019, the Ruthmere Board of Directors unanimously decided to sell the Ruthmere collection piece known as The Fallen Caryatid Carrying Her Stone by Auguste Rodin that was gifted to the museum in 1978 by Walter Beardsley.
 Mr. Beardsley made this gift with the provision that the museum might sell it in the future if it was deemed appropriate and beneficial.
 On November 12, 2019, the piece was sold at public auction at Sotheby's in New York City.
-Proceeds from this sale were added into the Ruthmere Champions campaign under the two categories listed above "Existing Endowed Funds" and "Existing Non-Endowed Funds."
+Proceeds from this sale were added to existing donations of the the Ruthmere Champions campaign under the two categories listed above "Existing Endowed Funds" and "Existing Non-Endowed Funds."

 "Nothing is a waste of time if you use the experience wisely."

 Auguste Rodin's The Fallen Caryatid Carrying Her Stone

-Qualifying Champion support comes in the forms of membership, Ruthmere Forever giving, Adopt a Pom, or program underwriting sponsorships.
+Qualifying Champion support comes in the forms of membership, Ruthmere Forever giving, or program underwriting sponsorships.
 Legacy Ruthmere Champion gifts are also accepted for will and estate plans.
 Simply use the Ruthmere Champions Form to select your appropriate gift intentions.
 Ruthmere Champions are committed to making Ruthmere Campus facilities and programs a permanently vibrant and financially sustainable piece of the Elkhart community.

 To learn more about becoming a